 In mediation, an impartial person called a mediator helps the parties try to reach a mutually-acceptable resolution of the dispute.
 Mediation leaves control of the outcome with the parties; the mediator helps the parties communicate so they can try to settle the dispute themselves.

-Policymakers and the private sector should ensure the fairness of the voluntary post-dispute ADR process, including these important protections:
+Policymakers and the private sector should ensure the process is fair.
+This includes putting in place the following protections:

 - Arbitrators and mediators must be qualified and independent.